blainehansen/ts-std/src/monads/maybe.md

 Maybe.attempt(() => { throw new Error("Uh oh") }) === None
 ```

-**Note:** only use this function with external functions where you can't control if they throw an exception or not, rather than writing your own functions to throw exceptions.
-In general, you should rewrite your functions not to use exceptions but to instead use `Maybe` and `Result` values.
+**Note:** only use this function with external functions that you can't control.
+For your own functions, it's better to simply use `Maybe` and `Result` values rather than throwing exceptions.